Shir0ha/luv8/README.md

 ### pandora
 - use the [prebuilt version](https://github.com/Shir0ha/luv8/blob/main/build/panorama.lua) or build one yourself
 - released on [forum](https://pandora.gg/threads/panorama-library.651/)
+### gamesense
+- use the [prebuilt version](https://github.com/Shir0ha/luv8/blob/main/build/panorama.lua) or build one yourself
 ### memesense
-- tbh this cheat, especially the lua ffi api is the worst I've ever seen
-- a lot of things didn't work lmao and I had to implement some ghetto workarounds
-- crashes when return certain objects (for instance the function $.Msg) FOR NO REASON, like it's not even an issue with my code, I just called UIEngine[113] (RunScript) **AND AFTER 1 SECOND (YES IT'S NOT INSTANT CRASH) THE CHEAT WILL FUCK ITSELF UP**
-- congrats for being the first cheat that can't properly support panorama lib
+- buggy & may crash from time to time
 - use the [prebuilt version](https://github.com/Shir0ha/luv8/blob/main/build/panorama.lua) or build one yourself
 ### other cheats
-- luv8 currently only provides compatibility with ev0lve, primordial, pandora, legendware, memesense and fatality, if you wish to use it on other cheats feel free to add more to the compatibility layer and/or contribute code by pr.
+- luv8 currently only provides compatibility with ev0lve, primordial, pandora, legendware, memesense, fatality, and gamesense, if you wish to use it on other cheats feel free to add more to the compatibility layer and/or contribute code by pr.
 Contributions are welcomed.

 ## API
+### supports both gamesense & neverlose style api
 ### `panorama.loadstring`
 ```lua
 panorama.loadstring(js_code: string[, panel: string]) : function